ginganinjar/ginganinjar-monash-assignment7/generated_content/README.md

 - [Questions](#questions)

 ## 🧐 Usage <a name = "about"></a>
-To allow developers to build, manage and deploy workforce tracking
+To provide users with an anonymous and unmonitored form of communication.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.